 Eric joined Watsi on December 3rd, 2014.
 Five years ago, Eric became the 808th member to automatically support a new Watsi patient every month.
-Since then, 5,120 more people have become monthly donors!
-Eric's most recent donation traveled 8,800 miles to support Phary, a clothing factory worker from Cambodia, to fund fracture repair treatment.
+Since then, 5,200 more people have become monthly donors!
+Eric's most recent donation traveled 8,500 miles to support Gian, a six-year-old from Kenya, to fund hypospadius surgery.

 Phary is a 26-year-old clothing factory worker from Cambodia.
 She has two older sisters and an older brother.
 When she is not working at the factory, she likes to cook, listen to music, and help around the house.
 Three months ago, Phary was in an accident and her motorcycle collided with another car.
 She received multiple injuries, including a fracture to her right leg.
 She experiences swelling as well as pain when she moves and walks.
 Fortunately, surgeons at our medical partner, Children's Surgical Centre, can help.
 On March 9th, Phary will undergo a fracture repair procedure, which will cost $465.
 Surgery will fixate internal hardware to secure the fracture, allowing her bone to heal in alignment.
 "I hope that this surgery will fix my leg, and that I no longer have any pain and can walk well again," Phary said.